randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 ![VS Code Command Palette](https://raw.githubusercontent.com/randomstring/FRC-Programming-Curriculum/master/Lessons/imgs/Command_Palette.png)

-This is a text window where you can execute commands to build code, update vendor libraries, set your team number, change the the JAVA library path, and many other tasks.
+This is a text window where you can execute commands to build code, update vendor libraries, set your team number, change the the Java library path, and many other tasks.
 Most of the time it's easier to just click on menu, files, and icons, but sometimes the command palette is the easiest way and sometimes the only way to run certain commands.

 3. In the Command Palette, type "WPILib: Create a new project" and hit return.
    The command Palette will try to autocomplete and guess what command.
 So you can just type "new project" for instance and then select "WPILib: Create a new project" from the list of suggestions.